 Ultimately we decided to exercise the option to remove the eBook from Ingram’s distribution to the Kindle store.
 There were three reasons for this.

 - Most importantly, Ingram seemed unable to get the eBook into our selected categories, or Amazon ignored this element of the metadata.

-- Two, the publisher wanted to participate in Matchbook, Amazon’s program that allows print book buyers to get the eBook for free or a highly discounted price.
-Support for this option is not available if you use Ingram.
+- At the time, the publisher wanted to participate in Matchbook, Amazon’s program that allows print book buyers to get the eBook for free or a highly discounted price.
+Update: Amazon discontinued this Matchbook in 2020.

 - The third issue also involved metadata but we were willing to live with it: you cannot enhance your description with HTML with IngramSpark.
-(As an aside, this is possible with Lightning Source but it has not yet been implemented with little sister Spark.
-The good news is that they are working on it so it’s just a matter of time.)
+Update: HTML is not supported.

 More troubling however is that this seemed to cause problems with the other retailers because a few days later I noticed the book was unavailable at B&N and Kobo (Apple was fine).
 This was significant because I wanted Kobo to discount the book so that Amazon would lower the price.
 Now, nearly two weeks later, B&N is live and I’m still waiting for Kobo to re-post the book (or Ingram to send it).